ndejong/CakephpAutocachePlugin/README.markdown

 ======================

-CakephpAutocachePlugin is a CakePHP 2.0x Plugin that makes query caching as easy as adding a 'autocache'=>true condition to your Model query.
+CakephpAutocachePlugin is a CakePHP 2.0x Plugin that makes query caching as easy as adding a 'autocache'=>true parameter to your Model query.
 This plugin follows on from CakephpAutocacheBehavior on Mark Scherer's (https://github.com/dereuromark) suggestions, thanks Mark!